 3. Moby Dick – Led Zeppelin

-Learning to play this song can leave you frustrated and pulling your hair out.
+Learning to play this song can leave you frustrated and make you want to pull your hair out.
 However, what’s a challenge if it doesn’t push you out of your comfort zone.
-Zeppelin’s ‘Moby Dick’ only features the band members in the beginning and near end, whereas, the rest of the song is out and out drummer John Bonham’s god-like performance.
+Zeppelin’s “Moby Dick” only features the band members in the beginning and near end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.

-The solo drum part constitutes of some 15-minute-long showcase of precision drumming and complex groove pattern establishment at a stunning speed.
+The solo drum part constitutes a 15-minute-long showcase of precision drumming and complex groove pattern establishment at a stunning speed.

-The energy, the passion that this hard rock track exudes and such brilliant craftsmanship by Bonham including his two and half minutes long hand drumming is one of music’s best shining moments.
+The energy and passion that this hard rock track exudes, coupled with such brilliant craftsmanship by Bonham, including his two-and-a-half-minute long hand drumming, are one of music’s best shining moments.

 4. Ticks and Leeches – Tool